 Not long ago, the editors of Parade asked whether I would write an article on how I try to keep in shape.
-I said I would be delighted because I am a great believer in exercise, not only for reasons of fitness but also sheer pleasure.
-So, move over, Jane Fonda, here comes the Ronald Reagan workout plan.
+I said I would be delighted because I am a great believer in exercise, not only for reasons of fitness but also for sheer pleasure.
+So, move over, Jane Fonda; here comes the Ronald Reagan workout plan.

 Exercise comes pretty naturally to me, since I’ve done it my entire life.
 When I was younger, I was a lifeguard during the summers, and I played football in high school and college.
 And for all of my adult life, I have enjoyed horseback riding and working outdoors.

 Over the years, I have learned that one key to exercise is to find something you enjoy.
 The other key is to keep the exercise varied.
 Using those two principles, let me explain my fitness plan, and perhaps you can see ways in which this could help you in your own exercising.

 In my view, every exercise program should have an outdoor element to it, whether jogging, bicycling, skiing, hiking, or walking.
 I prefer horseback riding and, whenever possible, hard manual labor at the ranch that Nancy and I have up in the Santa Ynez Mountains of California.
 There’s something that clears your senses in the out-of-doors.